 ACR has also started construction of its first renewable energy project under Siguil Hydro Power Corporation, which will operate a 14.5MW run-of-river electricity generating facility located at the Siguil River basin in Maasim, Sarangani.
-ACR expects commercial operations to begin in 2022.
-The Company likewise began site development and clearing works for SRPI's 105MW coal-fired power plant project, which could supply power to Zamboanga City and other parts of the Zamboanga Peninsula, with commercial operations expected to begin in 2023.
+The construction phase of this project is in full swing and the company expects commercial operations to begin in the second quarter of 2022.
+The Company likewise began site development and clearing works for SRPI's 105MW coal-fired power plant project, which could supply power to Zamboanga City and other parts of the Zamboanga Peninsula, with commercial operations expected to begin in 2024.

 AREC organized and incorporated Bago and Sindangan on February 26, 2018 and August 21, 2018, respectively, as wholly owned subsidiaries.
 Bago and Sindangan were incorporated primarily to develop and invest in energy projects including but not limited to the exploration, development and utilization of renewable energy resources.
 Bago's 42 MW Hydro Power Plant Project is in Negros Occidental while Sindangan's 22MW Hydro Power Project is in Siayan and Duminag, Zamboanga Del Norte.
 These projects are expected to augment power supply in the provinces of Negros Occidental and Zamboanga Del Norte, respectively, once they are completed.
-As at March 31, 2020, Bago and Sindangan have not yet started commercial operation.
+As at March 31, 2021, Bago and Sindangan have not yet started commercial operation.